srdtrk/go-codegen/README.md

 go install github.com/srdtrk/go-codegen@latest
 ```

 The quickest way to generate Go code for your CosmWasm smart contracts.
-Currently, this tool only supports generating:
+Currently, this tool supports generating:

 - Message types
 - A gRPC query client